tbladh/uwebhost/README.md

-# uWebHost
+﻿# uWebHost

 uWebHost is a minimal cross-platform development web server written in .NET 8.
-It scans the local `www` directory, lists each project directory, and serves the static assets inside so you can iterate quickly on HTML/JavaScript utilities, games, and experiments.
+It scans the local `www` directory, hydrates optional `manifest.json` metadata, and serves the static assets inside so you can iterate quickly on HTML/JavaScript utilities, games, and experiments.

 ## Purpose
-This host exists as a lightweight runner for HTML + JavaScript projects you spin up quickly�whether they come from ChatGPT prompts, your own experiments, or other generative tools.
+This host exists as a lightweight runner for HTML + JavaScript projects you spin up quickly—whether they come from ChatGPT prompts, your own experiments, or other generative tools.
 Drop the generated app into `www`, hit run, and keep iterating without extra setup.
-It already ships with a minimal Ollama chat client, but it is equally suited for one-off prototypes, small games, data visualizations, or any other idea you want to see in the browser right away.
+It ships with a minimal Ollama chat client and a set of placeholder gallery entries to exercise pagination, but it is equally suited for one-off prototypes, small games, data visualizations, or any other browser-first idea.

 ## Features
-- Serves any project placed under the `www` directory with directory listings and static file streaming.
+- Manifest-aware landing page that renders a 4-column gallery with search, tag filters (Game/Utility), and client-side pagination (8 apps per page).
-- Generates a landing page that lists available projects with one-click launch buttons.
+- Graceful defaults when a web app lacks `manifest.json`—the folder name becomes the display name, tags default to empty, and a fallback thumbnail is used.
-- Offers basic content-type detection for common web assets (HTML, CSS, JS, images, fonts, media, etc.).
+- Static file directory listings with breadcrumb navigation when no `index.html` is present.
-- Prevents path traversal by sandboxing requests inside the `www` root.
+- Content-type detection for common web assets via `ContentTypeProvider`.
-- Responds to `GET` and `HEAD` requests and sends helpful error pages for invalid requests.
+- Configurable hosting port through `appsettings.json`, `UWEBHOST_` environment variables, or command-line switches (`--port`/`-p`).
-- Automatically attempts to open the default web browser on startup (gracefully logs failures on headless systems).
+- Automatic browser launch on startup (logged failures on headless systems) and clean shutdown handling.

 ## Requirements
 - [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)